ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by "GROUPNAME".
+If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by GROUPNAME.
 The payload of the response is formatted as a CBOR map including only the parameter 'group_policies' defined in {{gid-post}} and specifying the current policies in the group.
 If the KDC does not store any policy, the payload is formatted as a zero-length CBOR byte string.

 The specific format and meaning of group policies MUST be specified in the application profile (REQ17).